GustavFluur/filterfolk/README.md

 ## Features

+#### New Visitor view:

-Once you come to the Filter for Folks website the opening page looks like this:
+1. Once you come to the Filter for Folks website the opening page looks like this:

 ![ opening-page ](assets/images/FEATURES/opening-page.png)

-As visitor you have multiple options.
+2. As visitor you have multiple options.
 For starters if you can click on the "OUR INVENTORY" button to come the total inventory page.

 ![Inventory Mobile](assets/images/FEATURES/our-inventory-mobile.png)